Medical device regulatory expert, writer and marketer

 In my own company I’ve continued and deepened working on the same matters.

-I’m specialised in helping companies and organisations transfer to the new medical device regulation (EU) 2017/745, also known as the MDR.
+I’m specialised in helping companies and organisations transition to the new medical device regulation (EU) 2017/745, also known as the MDR.

 I took MDR seriously as soon as it was published in 2017.
 I’m keeping an eye on new supporting MDCG guidances and standards coming out, following news announcements and industry discussions, as well as taking trainings, so that I can help my clients with the latest info.